New battles for the minds of children

-The database for this group consists of only 51 replies, because I added it as an afterthought.
-Numerous secular education members were not interested in these issue; some objected to me even asking about them.
-But I realised halfway through the survey that we needed this information, because they are all part of the picture of Christian abuse of human rights, and because the government and others are have taken up positions on them:
+The database for this smaller group of Christian programmes consists of only 51 replies, because I added it as an afterthought.
+Numerous secular education members were not interested in these issue when I started; some objected to me even asking about them.
+But I realised halfway through the survey that we needed this information, because they are all part of the picture of Christian programmes in state schools, and because the government and others are have taken up positions on them:

 The government is also avoiding dealing with Christian karakia, because it has complicated side-issues arising from the Treaty of Waitangi.

 The question of Christian karakia is also being avoided by the government in its plans for a further review of the role of religion in the school curriculum.
-It held a survey of religious and non-religious groups last year (2020) but has refused to reveal the results.
+It held a survey of religious and non-religious groups last year (2020) but hasn't revealed any of the results.

 The reason my survey numbers on these issues are small is partly because the total number of replies was tapering off when I issued my interim results.
 At that stage I had received replies from1200 schools, and was hoping to get 600 more but they never came.
 I intend to complain to the Ombudsman about those schools, but that has been pushed back by overwhelming workload, such as getting this website up to process them.
 I paid for a professional firm to set it up in August 2020, but they defaulted on this and other requests, so I have now (May 2021) switched to Wix, who help their clients to design their own web pages.

 (This is about 15 columns wide.
 When I get time I'll split the questions into two files, to make it easier to navigate.
 I also have regional breakdowns for those who would like them